vzachari/IronSmithQSM/README.md

 Each participant processed by Ironsmith will have a corresponding folder in **OutputFolder**.
 For example, if "**/home/QSM_Analysis**" is the OutputFolder and "**S0001**" is one of the participants processed, then **/home/QSM_Analysis/S0001** will be created and populated with data.

-a) All masks/ROIs are placed under:
+a) All FreeSurfer based masks/ROIs are placed under:

 **S0001/QSM/Freesurf_QSM_Masks/Cort_Masks_AL_QSM_RS_Erx1
 S0001/QSM/Freesurf_QSM_Masks/SubC_Masks_AL_QSM_RS_Erx1**